slsa-framework/slsa/docs/spec/v1.0/verifying-artifacts.md

 `externalParameters` that record a list of commands to run is likely impractical to verify because the commands change on every build.
-Instead, consider a `buildType` that defines the list of commands in a configuration file in a source repository, then make put only the source repository in `externalParameters`.
+Instead, consider a `buildType` that defines the list of commands in a configuration file in a source repository, then put only the source repository in `externalParameters`.
 Such a design is easier to verify because the source repository is constant across builds.